Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-A classical result of Yau \cite{Y78} (also see Ryoden \cite{R}) proved the non-existence of rational curves on compact K\"ahler manifolds admitting a K\"ahler metric with semi-negative holomorphic sectional curvature.
-Our second result extends this result to compact K\"ahler manifolds satisfying Property (A).
+A classical result of Yau \cite{Y78} and Royden \cite{R} proved the non-existence of rational curves on compact K\"ahler manifolds admitting a K\"ahler metric with semi-negative holomorphic sectional curvature, which may be regarded as a rigidity theorem of negatively curved manifolds.
+Our second result extends this result to compact K\"ahler manifolds of almost nonpositive holomorphic sectional curvature.